 As you know, there’s a whole new level of complexity today — new government programs, new rules, new populations seeking benefits, new volume levels.
 It’s important to have a partner that adds real value, whether it’s providing a higher-quality citizen experience, adjusting workflow to reduce process bottlenecks, maintaining compliance with federal requirements, or executing next-step activities such as verifications, redeterminations, and appeals.

 Capacity and flexibility.
-In this virtual COVID world, our workforce brings highly transferrable skills that allow us to move from program to program, and state to state, bringing scalability and capacity for however long you need us.
+In today's increasingly virtual world, our workforce brings highly transferrable skills that allow us to move from program to program, and state to state, bringing scalability and capacity for however long you need us.
 Across our portfolio, we handle more types of government applications, program compliance requirements, and payments than anyone.

 Turning temporary problems into long-term partnerships

 We know that sometimes being the best partner means working ourselves out of a job.
-Certain work — like responding to today’s surge of applicants — is temporary and doesn’t require a long-term solution.
+Certain work — like responding to surges in call volumes or applicants — is temporary and doesn’t require a long-term solution.
 That’s why Maximus not only offers governments effective fixes for their short-term challenges, but greater flexibility and agility to adapt to changing times.
 By being a strategic partner over the long term, we can help you plan for a better future — and provide the certainty we all want in this highly uncertain world.